nomastickles/pi-monitor/README.md

 ## TODO

+- change .env values to these to command line args / exported values in start.sh
+- unify data file values types/constants frontend + backend
 - count nearby network mac addresses with Airodump-ng and save to file
-- connect value in /tmp to Prometheus metrics system
+- connect data values in /tmp to Prometheus metrics system

 ## Resources + Help